NijatZeynalov/Predict-House-Price-using-ANNs/README.md

-# Predict-House-Sales-for-Baku-using-ANNs
-Predicting House price for Baku city by using Artificial Neural Network
+# Predicting House price for Baku city by using Artificial Neural Network